br0kend/react/docs/_posts/2015-10-19-reactiflux-is-moving-to-discord.md

 Your  Discord account works with every Discord server, which is the equivalent of a Slack team.
 You don’t need to create a new account every time you join a new team.
 You can join new servers in one click, and it’s very easy to switch between them.
 Discord messages also work across servers, so your personal conversations are not scoped to a single server.

-Instead of having one huge, crowded Reactiflux server, we can branch off closely related channels into sub-servers.
+Instead of having one huge, crowded Reacciflux server, we can branch off closely related channels into sub-servers.
 Communities will start overlapping, and it will be easy to interact with non-Reactiflux channels.

 ### It’s hosted